MAN-005: Managed Care Formularies

 Managed Care Formularies: The Wisconsin Medical Society believes that:

 - Physicians who participate in managed care plans should maintain awareness of plan decisions about drug selection by staying informed about pharmacy and therapeutics (P&T) committee actions and by ongoing personal review of formulary composition.
 P&T committee members should include independent physician representatives.
 Mechanisms should be established for ongoing peer review of formulary policy.
-Physicians who perceive inappropriate influence on formulary development from pharmaceutical industry consolidation should notify the proper regulatory authorities.
+Physicians who perceive inappropriate influence on formulary development from pharmaceutical industry consolidation, including pharmacy benefit managers, should notify the proper regulatory authorities.

 - Limits should be placed on the extent to which managed care plans use incentives or pressures to lower prescription drug costs.
 Financial incentives are permissible when they promote cost-effectiveness, not when they require withholding medically necessary care.
-Physicians must not be made to feel that they jeopardize their compensation or participation in a managed care plan if they prescribe drugs that are necessary for their patients but that may also be costly.
+Physicians must not be made to feel that they jeopardize their compensation or participation in a managed care plan if they prescribe drugs that are necessary for their patients but that also may be costly.
 There should be limits on the magnitude of financial incentives, incentives should be calculated according to the practices of a sizable group of physicians rather than on an individual basis, and incentives based on quality of care rather than cost of care should be used.
 Physician penalties for non-compliance with a managed care formulary in the form of deductions from withholds or direct charges are inappropriate and unduly coercive.
-Prescriptions should not be changed without physicians having a chance to discuss the change with the patient.
+Prescriptions should not be changed without physicians having a chance to discuss the change with the patient, with the exception of substituting generic equivalents for brand-name medications.

 - Patients must fully understand the methods used by their managed care plans to limit prescription drug costs.
 During enrollment, the plan must disclose the existence of formularies, the provisions for cases in which the physician prescribes a drug that is not included in the formulary and the incentives or other mechanisms used to encourage physicians to consider costs when prescribing drugs.
 In addition, plans should disclose any relationships with pharmaceutical benefit management companies or pharmaceutical companies that could influence the composition of the formulary.
 If physicians exhaust all avenues to secure a formulary exception for a significantly advantageous drug, they are still obligated to disclose the option of the more beneficial, more costly drug to the patient, so that the patient can decide whether to pay out-of-pocket.